Quantum Transitions of Nematic Phases in a Spin-$1$ Bilinear-Biquadratic Model and Their Implications for FeSe: Nematicity

-where $\hat{x}$ and $\hat{y}$ denote the unit length along the $x$ and $y$ directions, respectively, and $N_s$ is the number of lattice sites.
-The absolute value of the nematic order parameters as a function of $K$ at $J_2 = 1.5$ and $0.8$ are respectively presented in Figs.~\ref{sigma}(a),(b).
-We find that $\sigma_1$ dominates over $\sigma_Q$ inside the CAFM phase ($K \lesssim 0.65$ $(0.25)$ for $J_2 = 1.5$ $(0.8)$), and $\sigma_Q$ becomes dominant over $\sigma_1$ inside the $(\pi,0)$ AFQ phase ($K \gtrsim 0.65$ for both $J_2$), showing the different primary origin of the nematicity.
-We also notice that the crossing of the two nematic order parameters occurs \textit{exactly} at the location where the quadrupolar order at ${\bf q}=(\pi,0)$ develops.
-For $J_2 = 1.5$, the crossing is at the boundary between CAFM and $(\pi,0)$ AFQ; for $J_2 = 0.8$, it occurs at the boundary between CAFM and $(\pi/2,\pi)$ AFM$^*$.
+where $\hat{x}$ and $\hat{y}$ denote the unit length vectors along the $x$ and $y$ directions, respectively, and $N_m$ is the number of sites of the two columns in the middle of the cylinder.
+Analyses of these nematic order parameters have been shown efficient to determine the lattice rotational symmetry breaking in the DMRG calculations on the cylinder geometry~\cite{hu2020}.
+The absolute value of the nematic order parameters as a function of $K$ at $J_2 = 1.5$ and $0.8$ are, respectively, presented in Figs.~\ref{sigma}(a) and (b).
+Comparing $\sigma^S_{B1g}$ and $\sigma^Q_{B1g}$ clarifies whether the antiferromagnetic or antiquadrupolar fluctuations dominate the contributions to the nematic order.
+We find $\sigma^S_{B1g}$ dominating over $\sigma^Q_{B1g}$ inside the CAFM phase ($K \lesssim 0.65$ $(0.25)$ for $J_2 = 1.5$ $(0.8)$), and vice versa inside the $(\pi,0)$ AFQ phase ($K \gtrsim 0.65$ for both values of $J_2$).
+We also notice that the crossings of the two nematic order parameters occurs exactly at the location where the quadrupolar order at ${\bf q}=(\pi,0)$ develops.
+This reflects the different types of fluctuations that are responsible for the nematic order on the two sides of the quantum phase transition.
+For $J_2 = 1.5$, the crossing is at the boundary between CAFM and $(\pi,0)$ AFQ, while for $J_2 = 0.8$ this crossing occurs at the boundary between CAFM and $(\pi/2,\pi)$ AFM$^*$.

+Finally, we show the finite-size scaling for the nematic order parameters $\sigma^S_{B1g}$ and $\sigma^Q_{B1g}$ of the four phases in Fig.~\ref{nematicscaling}.
+In the N\'{e}el AFM state, although there are small values of nematicity, due to the cylindric geometry used in the DMRG calculations, both $\sigma^S_{B1g}$ and $\sigma^Q_{B1g}$ decay fast and vanish with increasing size.
+For the other three phases, the finite-size scaling clearly indicates the presence of non-zero nematic orders in the thermodynamic limit.